 - Credit Hours:

 Course DescriptionCovers music theory as exhibited in contemporary musical styles such as jazz, blues, rock, hip hop, funk, electronic dance music, folk, etc. Includes notation, pitch, meter, tonality, intervals, chord construction, and harmony.
 Includes basic music analysis focusing on diatonic harmonies and lead sheet notation as well as written composition.
 This is the first course in a three-course sequence.
 Audit available.

 Intended Outcomes for the course

-- Students will be able to identify and intervals, scales, key signatures, triads, 6th, and 7th chords.
+- Identify major and minor scales, key signatures, intervals, triads, and seventh chords.

 Outcome Assessment Strategies

 - Participation in class discussion and group activities

 Course Content (Themes, Concepts, Issues and Skills)

 - Pitch, Clefs, The Staff, The Keyboard